**Alt text:** A video camera records a person sitting in front of a microphone and a laptop in a colorful, dimly lit room.

 Source: Image by Freepik

-Okay, so let’s get actionable with this.
+Okay, so let’s get unbelievably practical with this.
 Your business wants to use video content, but where do you start?
 Well, first, you need to pick, on a per-project basis, which kind of video you want to produce and what will give you the best ROI (video production can be a little expensive).

 • Testimonials: Customer testimonials build trust and credibility by showcasing real people who have benefited from your product or service.